-Sanitation and Sterilization
+Sanitation versus Sterilization

-- Wash your hands and sing “baa baa black sheep” under running water, before touching anything to do with food preparation.
+- Wash your hands and sing “baa, baa black sheep” under running water, before touching anything to do with food preparation.

 Methods of Sanitizing

-- Boiling: Fill a large pot up with water and bring it to a boil.
+- Fill a large pot up with water and bring it to a boil.
 Boil all of your glass and metal implements for 5 minutes.
-Alternatively, if you’re just making a single jar of pickles, then fill the jar with boiling water and leave it for five minutes. *This won’t work for plastic and wooden items.*
+This is best if you’re making a large batch of fermented foods.